 Kathleen died (2005) of a heart attack, at home alone.
 The kitchen was cleaned up, she probably sat down in front of the TV for the evening news.
 She is discovered there in her chair the next afternoon, by her daughter and son-in-law.
 Kathleen deserved PEACE after all the trauma she had endured.

 Those that or outside our circle think of it like the series on TV . . . i.e. CSI.
 Sort of ask a few question and from that determine what “the cause” is.
 After being at it (trying to get a grip on the whole suicide thing) all these years, I have personally come to believe it is a way more complex issue.

-It took a lot of years to find PEACE, partially after accepting the “I don’t know” and - that can never be known.
-For years even I thought there was a “the cause” judgment.
+It took a lot of years to find PEACE, partially after accepting the fact “I don’t know and - it can never be known."
+For years, even I thought, there was a “the cause” judgment.
 I no longer think that way.

 This change in thinking has relaxed me enough to say . . . simply “I don’t know.”
 Because that is the truth and it avoids those endless discussions, theories and analysis base on endless assumptions.
 It is beneficial to learn to avoid them.
 They take you nowhere . . . and versions of your details will come back to haunt you as time moves along.
 They should not - but that IS the way it works.
 Your original assessment and subsequent version is retold - person to person and the results are WILDLY off the center line.

 I always drop back to the analogy of “the cup.”
 It fills a drop at a time and finally runs over.
 Is there one drop responsible?
 Well no, it is the results of a gazillion drops that proceeded the one that causes the cup to run over . . . so not just “one.”

 Again, I would avoid “the cause thinking."
 It is frustrating and leads to anxiety, and anger and resentment and in the end, you are right where you started.